IBM/lale/examples/kdd22/README.md

 This notebook walks through the steps to add a new operator wrapper and to define a search space for that operator's hyperparameters.

+NB: While the Lale concepts remain the same, the underlying example no longer works.

 #### 9. Scikit-learn compatibility

 [09_compat.ipynb](09_compat.ipynb)